jonathanklinn/Dota-2-Predicator/README.md

-# Dota 2 World Championship Match Predictor
+# Dota 2 World Championship Main Event Match Predictor
 A Machine Learning Approach to Predicting the Results of Professional ESports Tournament

 ## Table of Contents